conestack/cone.app/docs/source/index.rst

 thus a developer originating those domains will be familiar with lots of the concepts used.

 The package does NOT aim to provide another CMS.
-Plone is already very done.
+Plone is already well done.
 ``cone.app`` aims to provide an environment for building web applications used to serve and modify node-like data structures.
 They all follow the same contract of how data nodes must look like.
 Doing so ensures that user interface